ValentinMalassigne/anti-spoil-extension/README.md

 1. **Navigate to YouTube**: The extension automatically works on any YouTube page
 2. **Add Channels**: Click the extension icon and add channel names (e.g., @channelname) to your blur list
 3. **Toggle Blur**: Click the toggle button to enable/disable blurring for channels in your list
-4. **Hide Progress & Duration**: Use the "Hide Progress & Duration" toggle to hide the progress bar and replace duration with "??" on video player pages
+4. **Hide Progress & Duration**: Use the "Toggle Player Protection" to hide progress bar and duration for videos from channels in your list
 5. **Preview Content**: Hover over blurred thumbnails or titles to peek at the content
 6. **Settings**: Your blur preference, player controls setting, and channel list are automatically saved